SPDUK/portfolio/content/blog/javascript-101-variables-and-primitives/index.md

 The final example proves that if there's no reference to `foo` it will simply error, which also backs up the proof that our creation phase is working as we expect.

+If you've used JavaScript before you may know about `function` hoisting, it works the same way except a `function x()` hoists the decleration of `x` **and** assignment at once so it can be called before it is defined.
+More on this in a later blog post dedicated to functions in JS though.

 > 👍 ⠀We've just covered an extremely advanced of JavaScript in the first few minutes and you may not have noticed it, we've just covered the global execution context, hoisting, memory, if you can understand this then you'll have a rock-solid base for all future JS code.